NicholasSycz/ElectricBill/README.md

 # ElectricBill
-An electric bill that prints out an electric bill
+An electric bill that prints out an electric bill.
+This project was to familiarize us with creating classes and basic Java structure.